 You don’t have to worry about it: Even though the mic is slimmer, it will still hold up under regular use.
 The shock mount is also well-constructed and performs its function well, providing consistent stability.

 The Spark’s vocals were well-balanced and had just enough presence.
-However, Focus was set to normal, and it occasionally started to pop on its own, careless plosives.
+However, Focus was set to normal mode, and it occasionally started to pop on its own, careless plosives.
 Unless an external pop filter was used, this was not a problem.
 It will vary depending on which singer it is.
 The sound quality was not bad.

 For example, the low end sounded warm and full without sounding muddy.
 To reduce low-end sensitivity, press the Focus button.
 This made any tendency to pop disappear.
 The reduced low-end contribution allowed the high frequencies and mid-range to shine through more.